 You can’t speak to each shopper so your display needs to.

-If your scarves help people feel good about their purchases because you use cruelty-free wool, each shopper that walks by your booth should know that within the first few seconds of looking at your space.
+If your scarves help people feel good about their purchases because you use cruelty-free wool, each shopper that walks by your craft show booth should know that within the first few seconds of looking at your space.
 You can’t wait until they come closer and you’re able to tell them; you have to do it through visuals.

-My free 5 day challenge will walk you through discovering your “why” / message and determining how to implement it in your craft show space to attract more shoppers.
+My free 5 day craft show challenge will walk you through discovering your “why” / message and determining how to implement it in your craft show space to attract more shoppers.
 This article helps you with “what” to sell.
 5 DAYS TO A STANDOUT DISPLAY will help you with “how” to sell it.

 Read a bit more about the challenge here or sign up for free below.